Once fading, mask sales starting to rebound - The Boston Globe

 For many stores looking to generate sales in an overall retail sales slump last year, masks were a bright spot.
 Most notably, Gap, along with its portfolio of brands including Old Navy and Athleta, as well as Etsy made millions of dollars on masks.

-Etsy, a global online marketplace for handmade goods, has seen its masks go from 14% of gross merchandise sales in the second quarter of 2020 to less than 3% in the first quarter of 2021.
-The company declined to comment on mask sales trends on Wednesday, noting it's in its quiet period ahead of its earnings release next week.
+Etsy, a global online marketplace for handmade goods, has seen its masks go from 14 percent of gross merchandise sales in the second quarter of 2020 to less than 3 percent in the first quarter of 2021.
+The company declined to comment on mask sales trends on Wednesday, noting it’s in its quiet period ahead of its earnings release next week.

 Since the onset of the pandemic, 3M Co. increased its annual production of N95 masks fourfold to 2.5 billion by building extra capacity.
 It said that global demand reached its peak in the first quarter of this year, which included stockpiling from governments and hospitals.
 It's now seeing a deceleration in overall health care demand and is adjusting production, increasing supply to industrial and consumer outlets while continuing to prioritize health care workers in the geographies seeing increased COVID-19 cases and elevated hospitalization rates.